luckydonald/JavaPipBoyServer/src/main/resources/DOC.md

 {"lang": "de", "version": "1.1.30.0"}
 ```

+The App presumably verifies version & lang, then replies with a heartbeat.
 #### Type 2: Busy

 Messages of type 2 are sent when the server is busy.
 A server will be busy if a Pipboy Companion app is already connected.
 The message contains no data.